yiminchen1999/MLC-Seq/README.md

 ```Bash
 C:\vir_env\Scripts\activate.bat
 ```
-4. Go to the root directory of this project and install all the required libraries.
+4. Go to the root directory of the project MLC-Seq and install all the required libraries.
 In our case enter
 ```Bash
 cd C:\MLC-Seq-main
 pip install -r requirements.txt